Courses Offered

 Instructor: Emily E. Tanner-Smith, PhD

-Description: This course will introduce a range of basic quantitative social science research designs and methods that are applicable to the evaluation of programs.
-This is a foundational course that introduces basic quantitative methods developed more fully in other TEI courses and serves as a critical course designed to ensure a basic familiarity with a range of social science research designs and concepts.
+Description: The goal of this course is to provide an introduction to basic quantitative social science research methods that are applicable to the evaluation of programs.
+This is a foundational course that introduces basic quantitative methods developed more fully in other TEI courses and serves as an introductory course designed to ensure basic familiarity with a range of social science research methods and concepts.

 Recommended Audience: This course is best suited for entry-level evaluators looking to develop their knowledge of quantitative evaluation designs and methods.
 Mid-level professionals seeking a refresher on the basics of quantitative evaluation designs will also find this course helpful.